QData/Awesome-Robustness-Testing-for-NLP/testing_papers/DeepXplore.md

  If succesfully prediction is different : add the example and and run another forward to update the cov tracker Per sample, number of inference procedures: 1(initial class prediction) + k(dnns in obj 2) + 1(update cov tracker)
-## Questions
-are all wrong examples decision boundary examples?
-Can confidence score be used?

 ## Experiments